daily-demos/daily-expo-demo/README.md

 ![xcode-accounts.png](./docsAssets/xcode-accounts.png)

+Once an account is added, perform the following steps:

+ 1. Close `Settings`.
-Once an is account added, close `Settings` and select the folder icon in the top left corner.
-Then select `dailyexpodemo` from the side panel and navigate to `Signing & Capabilities` in the top nav bar.
-Open the "Team" dropdown and select the account added in the previous step.
+ 1. Select the folder icon in the top left corner.
+ 1. Select `dailyexpodemo` from the side panel
+ 1. Navigate to `Signing & Capabilities` in the top nav bar.
+ 1. Open the "Team" dropdown
+ 1. Select the account added in the previous step.

 The "Signing Certificate" section should update accordingly with your account information.

 ![xcode-signing.png](./docsAssets/xcode-signing.png)